Sterberino/open-behavior-trees/README.md

 - Also available is a UtilitySelector node, for implementing Utility AI/ GOAP behaviors.
 Children of UtilitySelector must inherit from UtilityEvaluator.
 - Scripts are contained in the OpenBehaviorTree namespace.
 - More Information about the blackboard can be found [Here](https://github.com/Sterberino/UnitySerializedDictionary)
-- Documentation will come soon
+- More detailed documentation can be found [here](https://sterberino.github.io/open-behavior-trees-documentation/docs/introduction.html)